lgviii/KotlinSpringTesting/Readme.md

 5) See that second item is remaining
 6) Delete an item that does not exist
 7) See an error message back for display to the user

+### Recommended Approach

+1) Write the acceptance test and this will reveal the structure of the service endpoints you need to write.
+2) Write an integration test which will reveal the behavior of services you will need to write.
+3) Write the unit test for the services.
+4) Write the service code that makes the unit and integration tests pass.
+5) Write the controller code that makes the acceptance test pass.